iocchi/MLexercises/README.md

 Note: skip this section if you do not have an NVidia GPU

-In order to run the tensorflow-gpu container you need to have an NVIDIA GPU and the host machine requires the NVIDIA driver (you don't need the NVIDIA CUDA Toolkit).
+In order to run the tensorflow-gpu container, you need to have an NVIDIA GPU and the host machine requires the NVIDIA driver (you don't need the NVIDIA CUDA Toolkit).
 Follow the
 - [NVIDIA Driver Installation Guide](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html)

 Follow the remaining steps described on the [tensorflow website](https://www.tensorflow.org/install/docker#gpu_support).